 Creating a MSP external object is very similar to creating a Max externals.
 There are two additional methods you need to create: perform method and dsp method.
-To create a CodeWarrior project, follow the instruction for Max externals described above Creating a PPC Max External Object (shared library) with CodeWarrior Pro.
-Make sure to add the Max Audio Library in Step 8.
+To create a CodeWarrior project, follow the instruction for Max externals described above using msp.common.mcp.xml or msp.mathlib.mcp.xml as templates.
+Or you can simply add the library: MaxAudioLib.stub (c74support/msp-includes/) into you existing Max project.